NUM-Forschungsdatenplattform/smart-on-fhir-keycloak/src/main/postman/README.md

+##Postman collections for tests and automating keycloak

+### Smart on fhir postman collection
 This postman collection contains various calls a SMART ON FHIR client could make to a SMART ON FHIR (SOF) endpoint.

 The current scope of this collection is limited to limited scope of proof of concept SOF application implementation in NUM transactional repository, i.e. a standalone patient app making calls to list and create Conditions